ATL-WDI-Exercises/rails_todo_app/readme.md

 For this project we will be using rails generators to scaffold some of our MVC code.
 We will also be using the SASS/SCSS version of [Twitter Bootstrap](http://getbootstrap.com/) for styling.

-Unfortunately, the out-of-the-box rails generators produce views that are not easily compatible with Twitter Bootstrap.
+Unfortunately, the out-of-the-box rails _scaffold_ generators produce views that are not easily compatible with Twitter Bootstrap.
 So we need to customize the generators to produce view code that contains Bootstrap styling.
 Fortunately there exist a gem called [bootstrap-generators](https://github.com/decioferreira/bootstrap-generators) that will assist us in this task.

 3a.
 Install the custom templates: